Indecent representation of women could land you in jail for 3 years. What you should know

 The 2012 amendment sought to widen the scope of the law by including new forms of communication such as the internet, satellite and cable television.

-It proposed to expand the terms ‘advertisement’ and ‘distribution’ to include to include its new digital and electronic form, or SMS, MMS.
+It proposed to expand the terms ‘advertisement’ and ‘distribution’ to include its new digital and electronic form, or SMS, MMS.

 Change in definitions